JuliaLang/www.julialang.org/blog/2021/03/julia-1.6-highlights.md

 Our work to slim JLL packages down resulted in the creation of a new package, [`JLLWrappers.jl`](https://github.com/JuliaPackaging/JLLWrappers.jl).
-This package provides macros that auto-generate the bindings necessary for a JLL package, and do so by using the minimum number of functions and datastructures possible.
-By limiting the number of backedges and datastructures, as well as centralizing the template pieces of code that each JLL package uses, we are able to not only vastly improve load times, but improve compile times as well!
+This package provides macros that auto-generate the bindings necessary for a JLL package, and do so by using the minimum number of functions and data structures possible.
+By limiting the number of backedges and data structures, as well as centralizing the template pieces of code that each JLL package uses, we are able to not only vastly improve load times, but improve compile times as well!
 As an added bonus, improvements to JLL package APIs can now be made directly in